deGrootLab/Sfilter_Cylinder/README.md

 `analyse_distribution.py` is provided to do further analysis on the std_out from `count_cylinder.py`.
 It can compute the proportion of each state and estimate the error using bootstrap.

 ### 3.5.
 MD on toy model
-`Langevin` module provides funtion for running Langevin dynamics.
+`Langevin` module provides function for running Langevin dynamics.
 You can provide you own topology.
 See `tutorial/02-Langevin-dynamic.ipynb`.

 ### 3.6.
 MSM mechanism analysis
 Mechanism analysis, Under development.